Title

 Subpart D. Personal Vehicle Usage

-Mileage reimbursements for the use of personal vehicles will be at the allowable levels and in conformance with expense reimbursement requirements defined in the AFSCME bargaining agreement and state policy as outlined in the Department of Finance's SEMA4 Operating Policy and Procedure Manual.
+Mileage reimbursements for the use of personal vehicles will be at the allowable levels and in conformance with expense reimbursement requirements defined in the AFSCME bargaining agreement and State laws and policy (such as those established by the Minnesota Management and Budget Office) as well as Minnesota State Board policies and procedures (including Board Policy 5.19 Travel Management, System Procedure 5.19.3 Travel Management, and Operating Instructions 5.19.3.1 Driver’s License Record Check), and Minneapolis College policies and procedures.

 Subpart E. Rental Vehicle